app-generator/app-generator/docs/source/technologies/django/drf-sample.rst

 * Refresh token rotation ``ROTATE_REFRESH_TOKENS`` is enabled, meaning a new refresh token is issued each time the access token is refreshed, and the old one is blacklisted (``BLACKLIST_AFTER_ROTATION``) to prevent reuse.
 * Tokens are sent in the Authorization header ``AUTH_HEADER_TYPES`` using the ``Bearer`` scheme.

-Now, let’s write the Djoser URLs.
+Now, let`s write the Djoser URLs.

 .. code-block:: python